 It is a method of acquiring an asset, improving it’s value, stabilizing it, then pulling your money out on a loan.
 While most investors tend to take out a loan when buying a property, experienced ones know this isn’t the most efficient way to do so.

 Consider this: if your crush asked for a picture of you, would you take the picture, send it, then put on your makeup and fix your hair?
 Of course not.
 You would want to look your very best before you presented yourself to the person you wanted to impress.

-Real estate investing works that way, too.
-Before you go to the bank to ask for a loan, you want your property in its best condition, so that it’s worth its absolute most.
+Real estate investing works that way too.
+Before you go to the bank to ask for a loan, you want your property in it’s best condition, so that t’s worth it’s absolute most.
 Taking out the loan and then fixing it up afterward is like taking and sending the picture before you look your best.
 This post should help you understand why this matters, how it helps your bottom line, and why the best investors all understand this.

 (If you’re doing this for your Instagram, you’d better be doing it for your business!)

 How To Calculate ROI

 ROI (return on investment) is the rate of return you can expect on your investment.
 When someone claims they earned a 10 percent return on their investment, they are usually referring to ROI.
 In real estate, we also refer to this as “cash on cash.”